HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

    * - Configuration parameter
      - Definition
      - Options/example
-   * - measurement_function_surface_reflectance: WaterNetworkProtocol
+   * - measurement_function_surface_reflectance
-     - measurement_function_water_leaving_radiance = WaterNetworkProtocolWaterLeavingRadiance
-   * - Measurement function used for the computation of the surface reflectance.
+     - Measurement function used for the computation of the surface reflectance.
+     - e.g., WaterNetworkProtocol
+   * - measurement_function_water_leaving_radiance = WaterNetworkProtocolWaterLeavingRadiance
      - Measurement function used for the computation of the water leaving radiance (for water network only).
-   * - e.g., WaterNetworkProtocol
      - e.g., WaterNetworkProtocolWaterLeavingRadiance

 .. list-table:: [WaterStandardProtocol]
    :widths: 10 20 10